cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/020-globalization-politics.md

 <br>

+## Material's recommendation before reading the study guide

 <center> <iframe width="560" height="315" src="https://www.youtube.com/embed/wLNp3kgBuuQ?si=SjPwSULlXcfajHgU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> </center>

 <br>

+## Introduction

 Globalization is fundamentally defined by increased worldwide interconnectedness and interdependence.
 This is evident in the operations of more than 45,000 international NGOs, the ability to connect like-minded individuals across the planet, and a growing recognition of global problems demanding global solutions.

 Trade emerges as a major driver of globalization, with over $4 trillion flowing daily through foreign exchange markets.
 Transnational corporations contribute to over a quarter of world output and two-thirds of world trade, highlighting their role in weaving an intricate web of global business.
-Under conditions of political globalization, nation states find themselves increasingly embedded within a thickening web of international relationships and decision-making.
+Under conditions of political globalization, nation-states find themselves increasingly embedded within a thickening web of international relationships and decision-making.

 Under conditions of political globalization, states are increasingly embedded in thickening and overlapping worldwide web